HOW CAN I CREATE A COMPELLING FUTURE?

 Why have goals anyway?

-Having goals is the fundamental key to success.
+Setting life goals is the fundamental key to success.
 Goals let us create our future in advance of it actually happening.
-Setting goals help us grow and expand, pushing ourselves to transform in ways that, just maybe, we never imagined.
-We’re willing to bet if you’re reading this page you’ve set a goal or two in your life — but are you setting goals effectively?
+Setting goals helps us grow and expand, pushing ourselves to transform in ways that, just maybe, we never imagined.
+We’re willing to bet if you’re reading this page you’ve set a goal or two in your life, but did you see them through?
+Are you setting goals effectively?
 Will your goals transform your life in the ways you want?

 - Identify your goals: What do you want?
 Something almost magical happens when you take generalized desires and start defining them more precisely through goal setting.

-- Identify your purpose: Why do you want it?
+- Identify your purpose: Why do you want to achieve this goal?
 What will it bring you?
 If you know what you’re moving towards, you’ll find ways to make it happen.
 Remember: reasons come first, then the answers.